Teaching Faculty

 Dr Celia Whittle

-Celia is a general practitioner in private practice, who has been pleasantly surprised how hypnosis has taken over her life.
+Celia has recently retired from a thriving general practice, who has been pleasantly surprised how hypnosis has taken over her life.
 She is extremely well known for her hypnotherapy skills in Adelaide – particularly with pregnant women and children.
 She has taught communication skills at the University of Adelaide and has been a member and acclaimed trainer for the Australian Society of Hypnosis for over 20 years.
-Celia is our most recent past Chairperson of the Executive of the South Australian Society of Hypnosis.
+Celia is an Executive member of the South Australian Society of Hypnosis.

 Dr Graham R Wicks